 “A lot of difficulties and hesitation simply go away the minute we tell our customers we have done the interoperability testing at UNH,” said Narayanan.

 Wind River had worked for more than three years with the UNH lab in Durham, New Hampshire on refining its IPv6 network stack.
-It was a natural step to enroll the Wind River Network Stack in UNH-IOL’s rigorous body of IPv6 tests as approved by the IPv6 Forum and administered through the lab’s IPv6 Consortium.
+It was a natural step to enroll the Wind River Network Stack in UNH-IOL’s rigorous body of IPv6 tests as approved by the IPv6 Forum and administered through the lab’s IPv6 Testing Services.
 Wind River could rely with confidence on the lab’s position of leadership in IPv6 testing.

 “UNH-IOL is a well-recognized third-party lab that our customers know and that warranted our confidence as well,” said Narayanan.
 “Moreover, UNH was leading in its effort on IPv6.
 That made it an easy choice.”

 Engineers expertly trained in IPv6 protocol testing put the Wind River stack through a rigorous battery of objective trials and test scripts.
 Wind River’s operating system passed all of the test items in the program, qualifying Wind River to display a gold IPv6 Ready logo.

 In addition to improving the Wind River Network Stack’s ability to perform as needed in real-world multi-vendor deployments, achieving the logo provided the all-important third-party IPv6 validation for Wind River’s customers.